LorenzoPiombini/Database/README.md

 ## Features

 - **Dynamic File Definition**: Easily define file fields dynamically at runtime by specifying field names, types, and initial values.
-- **Supports Multiple Data Types**: Supports a variety of data types including integers, longs, floats, strings, bytes, and doubles.
+- **Supports Multiple Data Types**: Supports a variety of data types including integers, long, floats, strings, bytes, and doubles.

 ## How It Works